-In 1831, beta-carotene was first isolated from the roots of carrots, but it was not until the Nobel prize-winning research of Paul Karrer in the early 1930s that the structure of the substance was determined.
-The earliest use of synthesized beta-carotene was as a food colorant, but during the 1980s the vitamin precursors growing reputation as an antioxidant and a possible cancer-fighter resulted in its frequent inclusion in vitamin supplements.
+The earliest use of synthesized beta-carotene was as a food colorant, but during the 1980s the vitamin precursor’s growing reputation as an antioxidant and a possible cancer-fighter resulted in its frequent inclusion in vitamin supplements.
 Since that time, however, conflicting findings about the benefits of taking synthesized beta-carotene have surfaced.
 In 1907, Richard Willstater assigned the formula C40 H56 to carotin - read more on carotenoids.
+Or here - Live Science

 Beta-carotene belongs to a class of chemical compounds called carotenoids.
 Among many other positive health benefits, carotenoids act as a precursor to vitamin A, so if you know about the benefits of vitamin A, you will completely understand the importance of beta-carotene.

 Basically, when you consume foods or ingest supplements containing beta-carotene, it breaks down into vitamin A in your liver.